HoneyGate Docs

 In the admin panel under Webhooks (/admin/outbound-webhooks/), add a subscription with:

-Each subscription gets a unique signing secret.
-You can have up to 10 active subscriptions per server.
+Each subscription gets its own signing secret.
+You can run up to 10 active subscriptions per server.

 Events you can subscribe to